Edwards-R/redlist_docs/irecord_data_analysis/iRecord_breakdown.md

 This section examines the percentage overlap, of all processed iRecord records, to the BWARS simple unique record dataset.
 Note that some inflation of numbers is expected to happen here as including the verification status from the iRecord data will diminish the power of the simple unique record routine to condense data.

-The results suggest that BWARS is managing to source iRecord data from far more non-photographic records than photographic recorders.
-This result is in line with expectations, as non-photographic records tend to be far higher in skill than photographic recorders.
+The results suggest that BWARS is managing to source iRecord data from far more non-photographic recorders than photographic recorders.
+This result is in line with expectations, as non-photographic recorders tend to be far higher in skill than photographic recorders.

 |Verification status|Records|Percentage|
 |---|---:|---:|